yamcs/yamcs/docs/server-manual/general/architecture.rst

 The CCSDS standards specify a higher level entity called transport frame.
 Typically the telemetry transfer frames are fixed size and the variable size packets are encoded in the fixed size frames using a well defined procedure.
 The packets can be multiplexed on the same transmission channel with other types of data such as a video bitstream.
 The frames allows also multiplexing realtime data with dump data.
 In order to maintain a constant bitrate required for RF communication, the standards also define the idle data to be sent when no other data is available.

-In Yamcs, all the CCSDS frame processing is performed at the level of Data Links - when frame processing is used, there is a data link that receives the frame (e.g. via SLE) and then demultiplexes it into multiple sub-links which in turn apply the pre-processor for TM and send the data on the streams to the processors and archive.
+In Yamcs, all the CCSDS frame processing is performed at the level of Data Links - when frame processing is used, there is a data link that receives the frame (e.g. via :abbr:`SLE (Space Link Extension)`) and then demultiplexes it into multiple sub-links which in turn apply the pre-processor for TM and send the data on the streams to the processors and archive.
 There is a sub-link (or more) for realtime data and similarly a sub-link (or more) for dump data.
 Yamcs handles packets and parameters, other type of data (e.g. video) could be sent to external systems for processing and storage.

 Streams